 Basic earnings per common share amounts are calculated using the weighted average number of common shares outstanding for the period.
 Diluted earnings per common share amounts are calculated using the weighted average number of common shares outstanding plus the additional dilution for all potentially dilutive securities, such as nonvested restricted stock.
-During loss periods, diluted loss per share amounts are based on the weighted average number of common shares outstanding, because the inclusion of common stock equivalents would be antidilutive.
+During loss periods, diluted loss per share amounts are based on the weighted average number of common shares outstanding because the inclusion of common stock equivalents would be antidilutive.

 The dilutive effect of stock-based compensation arrangements is accounted for using the treasury stock method.
 The Company includes as assumed proceeds the amount of compensation cost attributed to future services and not yet recognized.
-For the first quarter of 2023 and 2022, there were 102,000 and 222,000 shares of nonvested restricted stock, respectively, excluded from the calculation of diluted earnings per share because of antidilution.
+For the second quarter of 2024 and 2023, there were 178,000 and 328,000 shares of nonvested restricted stock, respectively, excluded from the calculation of diluted earnings per share because of antidilution.
+For the twenty-six weeks ended August 3, 2024 and July 29, 2023, there were 234,000 and 215,000 shares of nonvested restricted stock, respectively, excluded from the calculation of diluted earnings per share because of antidilution.